-My first MVP had little resemblance with the finished product: I used my product strategy and roadmap workshop as the initial minimum viable product.
-This helped me better understand which strategy and roadmap-related challenges product managers commonly experience and which advice is helpful for them.
-Taking into account the questions and feedback of the attendees allowed me to refine the book’s value proposition—and improve the workshop.
+My first MVP had little resemblance with the finished product: my product strategy and roadmap workshop was the initial minimum viable product.
+This helped me better understand which strategy and roadmap-related challenges product managers commonly experience and which advice they require.
+Taking into account the attendees’ questions and feedback allowed me to refine the book’s value proposition—and improve the workshop at the same time.
 What’s more, writing the book helped me consolidate and deepen my product strategy and roadmap knowledge and thereby benefited my teaching.

 As a consequence, I reworked the book: I moved away from trying to tell a cohesive story about creating an effective strategy and actionable roadmap for a sample product featuring selected tools and techniques.
 Instead, I opted for a broader collection of related strategy and roadmap tips.
 This increased the scope of the book and made it applicable to a larger number of products.
 But it required me to cover additional topics—something I tackled by using minimum viable features.

 A minimum viable feature (MVF) is similar to an MVP: it tests an idea and acquires relevant knowledge.
 But instead of testing strategy-related assumptions, an MVF tests solution-specific ideas.
 It’s sometimes also referred to as a feature-fake or experimental feature, a partially implemented feature that is good enough to test if people would want to use it.
 My posts on market segmentation and eliminating product features are sample MVFs is created for Strategize.

 You can learn more about MVPs and MVFs with the following: